The history of the Kings and Queens of Luchazi people

 Muangana Mueni Muzaza: He moved the capital from Chilondo to Lusiyi, a tributary of Lungevungu River.
 It was this chief whom the Vindele va Kaluvambi (Portuguese administrators) found when they established an administrative post at Mwangayi which was set up under the supervision of Kapitua Chizimo, a Luchazi man in the service of the colonial officials.
 Mueni Muzaza was the first Luchazi chief who served with the Portuguese in the new system of managing native affairs.
 When he died, he was succeeded by Mueni Kawina.

-Muangana Mueni Ngongola.
+Muangana Mueni Ngongola

 According to an oral account by Kapokola Chimbau recorded in 1979 (The Luchazi People: Their History & Chieftaincy), Mueni Ngongola ya Kanunga obtained permission from Muangana Mueni Ngonga to go and establish a palace at Chizilili, an area which was within the jurisdiction of Muangana Mueni Kavulembi and Muangana Mueni Malenga.
 He was advised by Muangana Mueni Kavulembi and Muangana Mueni Vitete that the area was under Muangana Chihami ca Kapenda son of Muangana Mueni Mutunda who had gone to settle there earlier and cautioned him that his going there might invite opposition, but he ignored the advice, saying that Muangana Mueni Chihami ca Kapenda was his cousin and so he did not expect any trouble from that quarter.
-As soon as Mueni Ngongola arrived in the area, however, Muangana Mueni Chihami ca Kapenda fought him and the former retreated to Muangana Mueni Ngonga 's area.
+As soon as Mueni Ngongola arrived in the area, however, Muangana Mueni Chihami ca Kapenda fought him, and the former retreated to Muangana Mueni Ngonga 's area.
 The following year Mueni Ngongola went back better prepared.
 On this expedition he defeated Muangana Mueni Chihami ca Kapenda and settled at Kanyumbu.
 Even to this day, the territory is usually referred to as mu Kueve lia Ngongola by the Luchazi people.
 At about the same time, Muangana Mueni Lyuma went and established his palace at Chihemba, a tributary of Ndakavala River.

 Other Luchazi royal rulers in Kueve area today are: